alf-p-steinbach/Expressive-Cpp/README.md

 In Expressive C++ you can tell the compiler that a function is such a simple, pure function by using the **`$simple_pure_function`** keyword, raw C++ `constexpr auto`, instead of `$f`.
 With this knowledge the compiler in turn allows you to use a call result at compile time, under certain conditions.
-In practice the argument values must be known at compile time and the result must be possible to know at compile time, e.g. no dynamic allocations.
+In practice, that the argument values must be known at compile time and that the result must be possible to know at compile time, e.g. no dynamic allocations.

 In the example below the `$compile_time` keyword, raw C++ `static constexpr`, is used in the declaration of a `const` variable `x` to hold the result, forcing that